On Ruan's Cohomological Crepant Resolution Conjecture for the complexified Bianchi orbifolds: Introduction

 \subsection{Statement of the results}

-We complexify our orbifolds by complexifying the real hyperbolic three-space.
-We obtain orbifolds given by the induced action of the Bianchi groups on complex hyperbolic three-space.
-Then we compute the Chen--Ruan Orbifold Cohomology for these complex orbifolds.
-We can determine its product structure with theorem~\ref{obstructionBundles}.
+We first compute the Chen--Ruan Orbifold Cohomology for the complex orbifolds $[\Hy^3_\C / \Gamma]$ in the following way.
+In order to describe the vector space structure of $ \Homol^*_{\rm CR}([\Hy^3_\C / \Gamma])$, we reduce our considerations on complex orbifolds to the easier case of real orbifolds.
+This is achieved using Theorem~\ref{spine} (Section~\ref{A spine for the complexified Bianchi orbifolds}), which says that there is a $\Gamma$-equivariant homotopy equivalence between $\HHH_\CC^3$ and $\HHH_\RR^3$.

-As a result of theorems~\ref{3-torsion quotients} and~\ref{2-torsion quotients}, we can express the vector space structure of the orbifold cohomology in terms of the numbers of conjugacy classes of finite subgroups and the cohomology of the quotient space, as follows.

-Except for the Gau\ss{}ian and Eisenstein integers, which have to be treated separately, all the rings of integers of imaginary quadratic number fields admit as only units $\{\pm 1\}$.
-In the latter case, we call $\PSL_2(\ringO)$ a Bianchi group with units $\{\pm 1\}$.
+As a result of Theorems~\ref{3-torsion quotients} and~\ref{2-torsion quotients}, we can express the vector space structure of the Chen-Ruan orbifold cohomology in terms of the numbers of conjugacy classes of finite subgroups and the cohomology of the quotient space.
+Actually, Theorems~\ref{3-torsion quotients} and~\ref{2-torsion quotients} hold true for (finite index subgroups in) Bianchi groups with units~$\{\pm 1\}$.
+These latter groups are the groups $\PSL_2(\ringO)$, where $\ringO$ is a ring of integers of imaginary quadratic number fields such that it admits as only units $\{\pm 1\}$.
+The remaining cases are the Gaussian and Eisenstein integers, and we treat them separately in Sections~\ref{GaussExample} and~\ref{EisensteinExample}, respectively.